The Edge (Malaysia): History

+In April 2023, The Edge Communications Sdn.
+Bhd. and its owner, Tan Sri Tong Kooi Ong, bought a stake in The Star Media Group, with Tong owning a direct interest of 0.25% stake and a 5.17% indirect interest through The Edge Communications.

 Circulation

 The Edge Malaysia is audited by the Audit Bureau of Circulations.
 As of January 2014, it has an approximate circulation of 22,572.
-The Edge Malaysia caters to corporate executives and the general public with interest in the Malaysian financial market and is distributed nationwide via newsstands.
+The Edge Malaysia caters to corporate executives and the general public with an interest in the Malaysian financial market and is distributed nationwide via newsstands.